-Thrust Refers to the distance between the current swing high to a previous swing high (in an uptrend) or swings low (in a downtrend).
+Thrust Refers to the distance between the current swing high and a previous swing high (in an uptrend) or swing low (in a downtrend).
 A stronger trend may be developing if the thrust increases.
 A potential sign of trend weakness is a shortening of thrust.

 DEPTH of Pullback refers to the distance with which a price retraces the previous up move or impulse move.
 An indication of a trend’s possible weakness is increased depth.
 Reduced depth indicates a trend’s potential strength.

 The market is STRONGLY BULLISH if both the PRICE and the VOLUME are rising.
-The market is WEAKLY BULLISH if the PRICE is increasing but the VOLUME is decreasing.
+The market is WEAKLY BULLISH if the PRICE increases, but the VOLUME is decreasing.